-SECTION 14: FOOD INSECURITY

-1 2 3 4 5 6 7 8 During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was there a time when you or others in there a time when you or there a time when you or there a time when you or there a time when you or there a time when you or your household worried about not others in your household were others in your household ate others in your household had others in your household ate others in your household ran others in your household were others in your household went having enough food to eat because unable to eat healthy and only a few kinds of foods to skip a meal because there less than you thought you out of food because of a lack of hungry but did not eat because without eating for a whole day of a lack of money or other nutritious food because of a because of a lack of money or was not enough money or should because of a lack of money or other resources? there was not enough money because of a lack of money or resources ? lack of money or other other resources? other resources to get food? money or other resources? or other resources for food? other resources? resources?
-YES1 YES1 YES1 YES1 YES1 YES1 YES1 YES1 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 NO2 I DON'T KNOW3 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 CODE CODE CODE CODE CODE CODE CODE CODE on the types and numbers of machinery, equipment and assets used, as well as their age and ownership.
-Questions on marketing and access to services are also included.
+SECTION 14: FOOD INSECURITY 1 2 3 4 5 6 7 8 During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was During the last 12 months, was there a time when you or others in there a time when you or there a time when you or there a time when you or your household worried about not others in your household were others in your household ate others in your household had others in your household ate others in your household ran others in your household were others in your household went having enough food to eat because unable to eat healthy and only a few kinds of foods to skip a meal because there less than you thought you out of food because of a lack of hungry but did not eat because without eating for a whole day of a lack of money or other nutritious food because of a because of a lack of money or was not enough money or should because of a lack of money or other resources? there was not enough money because of a lack of money or resources ? lack of money or other other resources? other resources to get food? money or other resources? or other resources for food? other resources? resources?
+YES1 YES1 YES1 YES1 YES1 YES1 YES1 YES1 NO2 NO2 NO2 NO2 NO2 NO2 NO2 NO2 I DON'T KNOW3 I DON'T KNOW3 I DON'T KNOW3 I DON'T KNOW3 I DON'T KNOW3 I DON'T KNOW3 I DON'T KNOW3 I DON'T KNOW3 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 I DON'T WANT TO REPORT4 CODE CODE CODE CODE CODE CODE CODE CODE